mitoth/mitoth/README.md

 - 👋 Hi, I’m @mitoth
 - 👀 I’m interested in .net tehnologies
-- 🌱 I’m currently learning blazor
+- 🌱 Also experienced with frontent and devops tehnologies
-- 💞️ I’m looking to collaborate on .net related stuff
+- 💞️ I’m looking to collaborate on fullstack or .net project
 - 📫 How to reach me toth.mihai@yahoo.com

 <!---